-'Dawn Of A New Unified Republican Government' Coming in 2017
+'Dawn Of A New Unified Republican Government' Coming In 2017

 Another sign the Trump Wing of the party is ascendant: Ryan — long described as a rising star in the party — was booed at a Trump political rally in his home state of Wisconsin.
 Trump came to his defense.

-'I'm tired of divided government'
+"I'm tired of divided government"

 Ryan understands that 2017 is the best chance he will have in his political career so far to advance the causes he cares about.
 He recently discussed his discontent with divided government, which Washington has been operating under for the the past six years, a period that largely has been defined by polarization and obstruction, shutdown battles and ideological intransigence.